CBID2/100-Days-of-Open-Source/days.md

 - Goals for Linkfree: Raise an issue on the repo

 - **Tasks completed**:
-- FreeCodeCamp News: finished first half of my outline
+- FreeCodeCamp News: finished the first half of my outline
 - Linkfree: I raised the issue

 - **Challenges faced**: